alecr-thegrovery/simple-js-cookies/README.md

 Requires jQuery.

 ## Notes
 - localStorage: long term storage for the browser.
+Expires when user clears history.
 - sessionStorage: short term storage just for the current tab.
+Expires when user closes tab, doesn't apply to other tabs.

 ## Coming Soon
 - Publish as an NPM package